MHH-RCUG/Wochenende/README.md

 4. Download a reference sequence from https://owncloud.gwdg.de/index.php/s/TpILOi3TluJZewg, or create your own.

-4a.
-If you want to use bwa mem as aligner, you'll need to create an index of that fasta reference sequence as usual, eg. `gunzip x.fa && bwa index x.fa x.fa &`.
+4. a) If you want to use bwa mem as aligner (recommended for short reads), you'll need to create an index of that fasta reference sequence as usual, eg. `gunzip x.fa && bwa index x.fa x.fa &`.
 Minimap2 works with fasta directly without this step.

 5. Important!
 Edit the configuration section of `config.yaml` to set the paths to the tools, tmp directory and reference sequences.
 Use a code editor to avoid breaking the yaml format.